bliszewski/sfmt/README.md

 ```

 ### Performing a Migration
-A Salesforce Migration consist of at least 2 steps:
+A Salesforce Migration always consist of at least 2 steps:
 1. Download Salesforce Metadata Components from a Salesforce Organization.
 2. Upload Salesforce Metadata Components to a Salesforce Organizaton.

-In the Migration Tool these and referred to as a *retrieve* and *deploy*, respectively.
-A deploy task can also run with with the checkOnly option which runs any pre-deployment tests but rollsback without making changes to the environment; refered to as a *validation*.
+In the Force.com Migration Tool these and referred to as a *retrieve* and *deploy*, respectively.
+A deploy task can also run with with the `checkOnly` option to run pre-deployment tests but rollsback without making changes to the environment; this is referred to as a *validation*.

 Each deploy task, whether as a full deploy or just a validation, will generate a Request ID, recognizable as a 15-18 character Salesforce ID, which can be used to check on or complete the deployment at a later time.

+> Note: The 15- and 18-character IDs are effectively the same, except that the 15-character ID is case-sensitive while the 18-character ID is not; the extra 3 characters encode case information.
+Using the 18-character ID is recommended anywhere case may be lost or distorted.

 A deploy task may run Apex tests which must all pass before the task can successfully complete.
 With the stock migration tool, running tests is default when deploying into Production but not when deploying to a Sandbox.